top of page

 Radiculopathy vs. peripheral neuropathy

-Radiculopathy and peripheral neuropathy do have symptoms that overlap.
-Radiculopathy is damage to the nerve root at the spinal cord.
-Peripheral neuropathy is damage to the peripheral nerves from a nerve entrapment further from the spine.
-For example, carpal tunnel syndrome is a peripheral neuropathy because there is damage or entrapment of the nerves at the wrist.
-Peripheral neuropathy could also be a symptom of diabetes and a side effect of chemotherapy.
-Acupuncture is a safe and effective treatment modality to treat peripheral neuropathy and radiculopathy.
+Radiculopathy and peripheral neuropathy have symptoms that overlap.
+Radiculopathy is damage to the nerve root at the spinal cord, while peripheral neuropathy is damage to the peripheral nerves from nerve entrapment further from the spine.
+For example, carpal tunnel syndrome is a peripheral neuropathy because the nerves at the wrist are damaged or entrapped.
+Peripheral neuropathy could also be a side effect of chemotherapy.
+Acupuncture is a safe and effective treatment modality for peripheral neuropathy and radiculopathy.

 Trigger point acupuncture can deactivate muscle knots that mimic cervical or lumbar radiculopathy (or pain going down the arms or legs, respectively).
 Releasing these muscle knots can also free up the range of motion in the joint.
 Suppose you are not getting any relief from your pain management injections, chiropractor, or physical therapist.
-In that case, there are trigger points in the muscles that most likely are inhibiting your body's healing process.
-Other modalities like cupping and gua sha can bring blood flow to the area to reduce inflammation and activate the body's natural healing response.
+In that case, trigger points in the muscles most likely inhibit your body's healing process.
+Other modalities, like cupping and gua sha, can bring blood flow to the area to reduce inflammation and activate the body's natural healing response.

 Want to see if acupuncture can reduce the symptoms of your pinched nerve?

-Schedule a free 15-minute consultation to see if acupuncture can help your pinched nerve, or book online.
+You can schedule a free 15-minute consultation to see if acupuncture can help your pinched nerve or book online.
 If you have any questions, please get in touch with us.

 Comments